run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/parameters.md

 In this screen the parameters to be used in applications created through Neuro are configured.

 ##HOW TO ACCESS
-1- Access the functionality by navigating the menu **Neuro → Configuration → Parameters.**
+1- Access the functionality by navigating the menu Neuro > Configuration > Parameters.

 ##PRECONDITIONS
 1- Not applicable